 In this blog, we will understand the definition of customer success and see how it is different from customer support.
 Later, we will explore some top customer success team roles and 10 actionable tips to help you build a high-performance team.

 What Is Customer Success?

 Customer success is the process of proactively helping customers reach their desired outcomes while using your products or services.
-Customer success teams anticipate customer problems and challenges in advance and offer them the appropriate solutions to enhance the customer experience.
+The customer success department anticipates customer problems and challenges in advance and offers them the appropriate solutions to enhance the customer experience.

 A well-defined customer success strategy can help your business increase customer satisfaction and retention.
 In addition, employees can be trained to upsell and cross-sell to customers to boost revenue.
 Some popular customer success metrics include customer health score, customer lifetime value, churn rate, renewal rate, etc.

 What Is a Customer Success Team Responsible For?

 If you are wondering what does customer success team do, this section will explain everything.